gumaerc-testorg/hst.508-fall-2002/content/pages/projects.md

 Project Background
 ------------------

-The full written project in the form of an article or grant proposal as well as the figures ready for (Microsoft® Powerpoint® or Microsoft Word) presentation is due the day of lecture 12.
+The full written project in the form of an article or grant proposal as well as the figures ready for (Microsoft{{< sup "®" >}} Powerpoint{{< sup "®" >}} or Microsoft Word) presentation is due the day of lecture 12.
 We recommended that you start choosing a topic and team before the end of lecture 7.

 The oral presentation will be limited to 6 minutes per person on each project team.
 This will give us 2 minutes (per person) for questions at the end.
 The presentations will be loaded on the computer in order of the schedule below, unless special requests are made.